HarshRaj709/DjangoRestFramework_notes/README.md

     - RemoteUserAuthentication
     - Custom Authentication

+Permission Classes: It is use to grant or deny access for diferent classes of users to different parts of APi.
+            request.user and request.auth to determine if the incoming request should be permitted.

+    - AllowAny  : ByDefault No authentication
+    - IsAuthenticated   : It will deny permission to all unauthenticated user.

+    - IsAdminUser   :   It allow only to those who are staff in application.

+    - IsAuthenticatedOrReadOnly : In this user which is authenticated can perform any request,else only see data

+    - DjangoModelPermission : Only those user can change/add data on model who have permission for that.
+We have to give user permission to add/update/delete permission.
+THis allows to give different permissions to different users

+    - DjangoModelPermissionOrAnonReadOnly : similar to DjangoModelPermissions,but also allows unauthenticated users to have read-only access to the api.

+    - DjangoObjectPermission : THeoretical Conncept

+    - Custom Permission : for this we have to create 1 new file 'custompermission.py

+            custompermission.py
+                from rest_framework.permissions import BasePermission

+                class MyPermission(BasePermission):
+                    def has_permission(self,request,view):
+                        if request.method == 'GET':
+                            return True
+                        return False

+            then add this class to your views.py

+                from .models import Student
+                from .serializer import StudentSerializer
+                from rest_framework.viewsets import ModelViewSet,ReadOnlyModelViewSet
+                from rest_framework.authentication import BasicAuthentication,SessionAuthentication
+                from rest_framework.permissions import IsAuthenticated,IsAdminUser,IsAuthenticatedOrReadOnly,DjangoModelPermissions,DjangoModelPermissionsOrAnonReadOnly
+                from .custompermission import MyPermission

+                class StudentModelViewset(ModelViewSet):
+                    queryset = Student.objects.all()
+                    serializer_class = StudentSerializer
+                    authentication_classes = [SessionAuthentication]                #this will not ask for credentials we have to add 1 line in urls.py
+                    # permission_classes = [DjangoModelPermissions]
+                    # permission_classes = [DjangoModelPermissions]
+                    # permission_classes = [DjangoModelPermissionsOrAnonReadOnly]
+                    permission_classes = [MyPermission]

+                class StudentReadonly(ReadOnlyModelViewSet):
+                    queryset = Student.objects.all()
+                    serializer_class = StudentSerializer

             -----------------------------> Basic Authentication <--------------------------

         THis authenticaation schemes uses HTTP Basic Authentication, signed against a user's username and password.